thirdweb-dev/typescript-sdk/etc/sdk.api.md

     verify(roles: TRole[], address: string): Promise<void>;
 }

+// Warning: (ae-forgotten-export) The symbol "IThirdwebRoyalty" needs to be exported by the entry point index.d.ts
 // Warning: (ae-incompatible-release-tags) The symbol "ContractRoyalty" is marked as @public, but its signature references "IGenericSchemaType" which is marked as @internal
 //
 // @public